Introduction to Temperature Measurement with thermistors

 Choose the right thermistor

-Thermistors, derived from the term THERMaIly sensitive reslSTORS, are a very accurate and cost- effective sensor for measuring temperature.
+A thermistor, derived from the term THERMaIly sensitive reslSTORS, is a very accurate and cost- effective sensor for measuring temperature.
 Available in 2 types, NTC (negative temperature coefficient) and PTC (positive temperature coefficient), it is the NTC thermistor that is commonly used to measure temperature.

 How Do They Compare to RTDs?